HubSpot/algebra/README.md

 ## Using

-To use `algebra` in your project simply include it in your POM:
+To use `algebra-public` in your project simply include it in your POM:

 ```xml
     <dependency>